nmistry096/CloudFS-PHP/doc/source/sdk/CloudFS/Video.rst

         :returns: The size of this item.

+    .. php:method:: changeAttributes($values, $ifConflict = VersionExists::FAIL)

+        Alters the specified attributes.

+        :type $values: array
+        :param $values: The values that need to be changed.
+        :type $ifConflict: int
+        :param $ifConflict: Defines what to do when a conflict occurs.
+        :returns: The status of the operation.

+    .. php:method:: download($localPath)

+        Downloads this file from the cloud.

+        :type $localPath: string
+        :param $localPath: The local path where the file is to be downloaded to.

     .. php:method:: versions($startVersion = 0, $endVersion = null, $limit = 10)

         Returns the metadata for selected versions of a file as